 When used with the GU10 lamp holder, the downlight is mains voltage and must be earthed.
 This is classified as a Class I product.
 If you’re using the low voltage GU5.3 lamp holder the downlight is classified as Class III and doesn’t require an earth.

 Wiring an Integrated LED Downlight - Halers H2 Pro

 Some integrated LED downlights like the market leading Halers H2 Pro from Collingwood Lighting are SELV which stands for Safety Extra Low Voltage.
-This means that the voltage of the LED driver is below 12V AC or 30V DC.
+This means that the voltage of the LED driver is below 12V AC or up to 30V DC.
 Voltages below 20V can’t usually be felt by the human body and are considered harmless.

 SELV light fittings don’t require an earth; they are classified as Class III constructed products.
 The LED driver for the H2 Pro is also double insulated which means it has two layers of insulation around the live components, this also means it doesn’t need to be earthed.
 The DC output voltage is separated from the AC supply voltage.

 Double insulated products are classified as Class II and can be identified by this symbol: